mrlegowatch/JSON-to-Swift-Converter/README.md

 ## Settings

-In Xcode, choosing `Editor` > `Convert JSON to Swift` > `Settings...` opens the host application where settings can be changed.
+In Xcode, choosing `Editor` > `Convert JSON to Swift` > `Settings...` opens the host application where settings that control the conversion can be changed.
 Settings include:

 - `declaration`: specify `let` or `var` for property declarations (default is `let`)
 - `typeUnwrapping`: options include `explicit`, `optional` ("?"), or `required` ("!") (default is `required`)